csiro-energy-systems/circuit-graphs/README.md

 let sink = VertexMetadata::new(Some(0.0), 3, VertexType::Sink);
 ```

-Observe that all nodes are marked with a tag and type.
-Sources and sinks must have a voltage provided, however no matter what is supplied for an internal vertex at instantiation, it will be initialised to `None`.
+All vertices are marked with a tag and type.
+Sources and sinks must have a
+voltage provided, however no matter what (voltage) value is supplied for an
+internal vertex at instantiation, it will be initialised to `None`.

-With these set we can now create the edges.
-These use the tags we just set on the vertices.
+Now create the edges using the tags from the vertices:
 ```rust
 let e0 = EdgeMetadata::new(0, 1, 1.0);
 let e1 = EdgeMetadata::new(1, 2, 2.0);
 let e2 = EdgeMetadata::new(2, 3, 0.5);
 let e3 = EdgeMetadata::new(1, 3, 1.0);
 ```

-Observe that each edge requires the tag of its tail and head vertices, as well as its *conductance*, not resistance.
-Finally we can create the circuit:
+Each edge requires the tag of its tail and head vertices, as well as the
+*conductance* (not resistance) of the resistor.

+Finally, create the circuit:
 ```rust
 let circuit = Circuit::new(
     vec![source, v1, v2, sink],